I pressed her baby toes against my lips

 it was the same time as the ultrasound

 is the time that I can’t tie her hair

 with her and teach her how to swim

 is the time a woman will smile at me

 Time with my daughter was originally published on Meandering home

 I asked Miru what 배 ‘bae’ and 눈 ‘nun’ means.
 She says ‘pear’ and ‘snow’.
-But in Korea, bae also means boot and nun also means eye.
+But in Korean, bae also means boat and nun also means eye.
 I tell her that it depends on the context.
 Context is the concept I want to explain to her today.